camunda/blog.camunda.org/content/post/2016/10/migrate-from-activiti-to-camunda.md

 Camunda forked from Activiti 5.11.

 ## Migration for Activiti <= 5.11
-It is peace of cake to migrate from Activiti 5.11 to Camunda 7.0.
-If you have Activiti < 5.11, upgrade to 5.11 first (by upgrade scripts provided by Activiti) and then just move to Camunda.
-You have to run a 6.2 (the Camunda version based on Activiti) to 7.0 (the first forked Camunda version) database upgrade script provided.

-See [postgres_engine_6.2_to_7.0.sql](https://github.com/camunda/camunda-bpm-platform/blob/master/distro/sql-script/upgrade/postgres_engine_6.2_to_7.0.sql) for Postgres, scripts for other database are provided in the same folder.
+If you have Activiti < 5.11, upgrade to 5.11 first (by upgrade scripts provided by Activiti).
+Then run the upgrade script from Camunda 6.2 (the Camunda version based on Activiti) to 7.0 (the first forked Camunda version), see [postgres_engine_6.2_to_7.0.sql](https://github.com/camunda/camunda-bpm-platform/blob/master/distro/sql-script/upgrade/postgres_engine_6.2_to_7.0.sql) for Postgres, scripts for other database are provided in the same folder.

 ## Migration for Activiti > 5.11